VakhoNodadze/ProjectAccess/README.md

 - Assigning custom permission sets to users

-To run the program, clone the repository, run npm install and npm run.
+To run the program, clone the repository, run npm install and npm start.